 Where do you usually write?

 My favorite place to write is the NYC subway.
 Most people hate the train, but I love it.
 It’s the most beautiful showcase of humanity that I've ever seen.
 Everyone’s next to each other from all walks of life and different experiences.
-Some are laughing, some crying, and other are throwing-up, all on their way to somewhere.
+Some are laughing, some crying and others are throwing-up, all on their way to somewhere.

 What are you working on?